-With so many benefits of aluminum extrusion, heat sinks are a great result of extrusion that eliminates high-temperature challenges in various industrial applications.
+With so many benefits of aluminum extrusion profiles, heat sinks are a great result of extrusion that eliminates high-temperature challenges in various industrial applications.
 From residential devices, and commercial systems, to aerospace parts, heat sinks are found in almost every device.
 Every electrical equipment that generates heat during power supply needs heat sinks that help for cooling purposes.

 Heat sinks are a type of passive heat resistant that run to regulate the heat or temperature of mechanical and electronic equipment and small devices.
 They transfer the heat from a heat-generating component to either air or liquid coolant, enabling the device to work properly without overheating.

 The incredible heat-resistant quality of aluminum makes aluminum extrusion heat sink used in a wide range of industries.
 Also, creating heat sinks with aluminum is easier due to its variations as compared to other metals like copper.

 ADVANTAGES OF ALUMINUM HEAT SINK EXTRUSION

 While the main function of a heat sink is to regulate temperature and prevent any heating issues, it also aids in preventing breakage and even provides heat in case the temperature is too low.
 Copper and aluminum are the two primary metals used in creating heat sinks.

 Here are some of the benefits of Aluminium extruded heat sinks:

 - Aluminum is a great thermal conductor, which is the main factor while creating heat sinks.
 In addition to this, it is popular for heat dissipation, high-strength metal heating, and lightweight material.
 The metal can be squeezed into various shapes of radiation, whether its wide flat heat sinks or oval sinks.